Primary School (EC - Grade 5)

-Opened in January 2016, the BIS City Campus on Leopoldstrasse 208 in Munich is a beautifully renovated facility that caters to primary school students in Early Childhood (EC1, 4 years old) to Grade 5.
+Opened in January 2016, the BIS City Campus on Leopoldstrasse 208 in Munich is a beautifully renovated facility that caters to primary school students in Early Childhood (EC, 3 years old) to Grade 5.
 The campus is easily accessible via a range of convenient public transportation options and excellent road links.
 The downtown location is ideal for families with young children living in and around Munich.

-The BIS City Campus is a candidate school for the IB Primary Years Programme and is pursuing authorisation as an IB World School.
-These are schools that share a common philosophy—a commitment to high quality, challenging, international education that the Bavarian International School e.V. believes is important for our students.
+The BIS City Campus is an authorised school for the IB Primary Years Programme.
+These are schools that share a common philosophy—a commitment to high quality, challenging, international education that Bavarian International School believes is important for our students.

 Children attending our City Campus have the option to continue their secondary education at the BIS campus in Haimhausen.
 The Haimhausen Campus will continue to offer both Primary and Secondary education.